Board of Commissioners Meetings

 The Board wishes to acknowledge the following donations to the Park District of $500 or more made in the past month.

 The Three Rivers Park District Foundation provides ongoing support to the Park District through partnerships and directed donations.
-In the past month, the Three Rivers Park District Foundation conveyed $21,934.50 for various purpose, including:
+In March 2025, the Three Rivers Park District Foundation conveyed $25,202.50 for various purposes, including:

 Relationship to the System Plan: